MicrosoftDocs/learn/learn-pr/wwl-sci/introduction-microsoft-365-threat-protection/includes/3-understand-defender-soc.md

-The following graphic provides an overview of how Microsoft 365 Defender and Microsoft Sentinel are integrated in a Modern SOC.
+The following graphic provides an overview of how Microsoft 365 Defender and Microsoft Sentinel are integrated in a Modern Security Operations Center (SOC).

 :::image type="content" source="../media/security-operations.png" alt-text="Diagram that shows the layers and technologies of Security Operations.":::